obarrilero/sambuca_core/README.rst

 There is a makefile in the project root with targets for the most common development operations such as lint checks, running unit tests, building the documentation, and building installing packages.
-See :ref:`makefile`.

 `Bumpversion <https://pypi.python.org/pypi/bumpversion>`_ is used to manage the package version numbers.
 This ensures that the version number is correctly